Mimic Crazy Patchwork with Your Sewing Machine

 Binding is the ideal edge finish

-To finish the inner edge of a small area of patchwork, you can turn it under and decoratively machine-stitch it in place, or you can cover it with appliquéd bias binding: Right sides together, machine-sew one edge of the binding to the patchwork, using a 1/4-in. seam allowance, then fold under and hand-stitch the binding’s other edge to the garment.
-To finish an outer edge, bind it with a 1/2-in.-wide bias binding in a complementary fabric.
+To finish the inner edge of a small area of patchwork, you can turn it under and decoratively machine-stitch it in place, or you can cover it with appliquéd bias binding: Right sides together, machine-sew one edge of the binding to the patchwork, using a 1/4-inch-wide seam allowance, then fold under and hand-stitch the binding’s other edge to the garment.
+To finish an outer edge, bind it with a 1/2-inch-wide bias binding in a complementary fabric.
 But before binding the edges of a garment, use your pattern to cut a lining, choosing a lightweight, slippery fabric if you’re making a jacket so it slides comfortably over what you’ll wear underneath it.
 Stitch the seams of the lining; place the wrong side of the lining to the right side of the jacket; pin it in place; and attach the binding.
 If the jacket needs a button, use a loop buttonhole instead of a conventional one, so you don’t have to cut into the patchwork.

 Crazy patchwork is a beautiful way to display your machine’s stitches.
-I’m hooked on it— if you try it, maybe you will be, too.
+I’m hooked on it.
+If you try it, maybe you will be, too.

 Get the latest including tips, techniques and special offers straight to your inbox.